THE PLANNER

 Plan generously for others but neglect own needs within the system.
 Your giving is organised, but still depleting.

-Daily Practices for The PLANNER
+Daily Practices for The Planner

 1. The Spontaneity Budget